 In conclusion, the Prince Response Pro Pickleball Paddle is a great paddle for advanced pickleball players looking to improve their game.

-The biggest pro of the paddle is its control and touch, but some users would like more color options for the lightweight small grip 4 1/8.
-The paddle is overpriced for some players, but it is worth the investment for those who want to take their game to the next level.
+The biggest advantage of the paddle is its control and touch, but some users would like more color options for the lightweight small grip (4 1/8 inches).

 Key Features: